SimonVervisch/SimonVervisch.github.io/books.md

 * [**Why We Sleep**](https://en.wikipedia.org/wiki/Why_We_Sleep) by *Matthew Walker*.
 This book helped me to see that I slept too little.
 Sleeping well is important.
 It boosts your learning.
 * [**The Analects**](https://en.wikipedia.org/wiki/Analects) by *Confucius*.
 The book which East-Asian (China, Vietnam and Japan...) culture is based upon.
 I agreed with a lot of principles laid out.

 Besides these, I have many more.
+If you're interested in this, connect with me on [Goodreads](https://www.goodreads.com/user/show/70474304-simon)